-Venue: PE261
+Venue: PE264

 Textbook: There is NO textbook for the course.
 Where I think that you should have a more formal engagement with the primary literature, I will place appropriate readings on WebCT.
-I will also provide PDFs of the lecture material as we go along.
+I will also provide PDF notes on the lecture material as we go along.

-Course Evaluation: There will be two midterm tests (25% each) and one final exam (50%) based on material from lectures and the course readings.
-The mid-terms will give you the option of answering either multiple-choice questions or an essay.
-The final exam will be both cumulative and - once again - offer you the option of multiple-choice questions or an essay.
+Course Evaluation: The default evaluation structure is for there to be TWO midterm tests (25% each) and ONE final exam (50%) based on material from lectures and the course readings.
+The final exam will be cumulative.
 We will set dates for the two midterms in class.